 Field-hunting tip

-Look in marine sedimentary deposits country — that is the host setting where coral typically forms.
+Look in marine sedimentary deposits country, the host setting where coral typically forms.
 If you start seeing calcite, aragonite in float, you are in the right ground.
 Field specimens usually show a branching, massive, or columnar habit, so train your eye for that shape before scanning the outcrop.
-In the U.S., the densest reported localities are in Florida, Iowa — start trip planning there.
+In the U.S., the densest reported localities are in Florida, Iowa, Texas.
+Start trip planning there.